malaria-atlas-project/generic-mbg/README.rst

 the actual filename.

 If the path is a directory, walks the filesystem starting from the directory, inspecting every database file it finds.
-Does not produce any csvs.
+Does not produce any csv's.

 Required arguments
 ------------------